top of page

 Forex Risk Warning

 However, forex trading is not a shortcut to wealth.
 Although accounts can be opened with relatively small balances, success requires education, discipline, and robust risk management.
-Industry statistics consistently show that 80–90% of retail forex traders lose money, not because the market is unfair, but because they lack foundational understanding and a structured approach.
+Industry statistics show that 80–90% of retail forex traders lose money.
+This is not because the market is unfair, but because many lack a foundational understanding and a structured approach.

-This guide covers the essential knowledge required before trading forex, including market mechanics, currency dynamics, technical and fundamental analysis, trade execution, and risk control.
+This guide covers the essential knowledge required before trading forex.
+It includes market mechanics, currency dynamics, technical and fundamental analysis, trade execution, and risk control.

 Understanding Currency Pairs and Market Mechanics